St. Libory, NE Demographics

 A map of St. Libory's Population by Race

-Of the 590 places in Nebraska, St. Libory is the 311th most populous.
+St. Libory is ranked the 283rd most populous place in Nebraska, out of 593 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Libory was ranked the 311th most populous place in the 2020 Census.

 St. Libory's White Population